shizzlefries/about-me/README.md

 - [Spotify](https://open.spotify.com/user/sheza.bajwa?si=b9e0b2a4de2f474b)

 ## **Notable Moments:**
->Recieved third place in javelin on Track and Field day in 7th grade
+>Recieved third place in javelin on Track and Field day

->Discovered two asteroids in Asteroid CLub in 8th grade
+>Discovered two asteroids in Asteroid CLub

->Represented my school at the Greater Middlesex Conference's (GMC) annual competition for discus in 9th grade for track and field
+>Represented my school at the Greater Middlesex Conference's (GMC) annual competition for discus in 8th grade for track and field

->Participated on the school basketball team in 8th and 9th grade

 >Code Club's leader of Girls Who Code in 11th grade